openPhiL/openHouse/_base setup/README.md

 But that was just the beginning, to warm up they say.
 After the base setup, you can choose (more or less) freely what features/components you want to add to your home network.
 If dependencies occure, I hope I will mention that.
 I guess a good starting point from here on are any of those options:

-## Configure OpenHAB
-Setting up OpenHAB is done [here](../../OpenHAB%20setup)

-## Move to Production
-Ready for production?
-Check the subsection of hardware [here](../../Server%20Hardware) on how to get your own dedicated VMWare Server, then just restore the backup'ed instances on that server and run them.